CharlesCarley/MdDox/README.md

 # MdDox

-Is a project that transforms Doxygen XML output into a GFM based HTML format.
+MdDox is a project that transforms Doxygen XML output into a GFM based HTML format.

 The primary goal is to embed the output files into the markdown browser on GitHub.
 The embedded content would serve the same purpose as a static document site.
 Except that it would be more integrated with the online source code browser.
-Another goal is to build dot graphs and custom SVG content from the source code comments.

 ## Current State

 It is still in active development.
-In its current state, it can embed into GitHub, and it can generate graphs.
+But in its current state, it can embed into GitHub, and it can generate graphs from source code comments.

 There are still a lot of loose ends that need worked out.
-It is only slightly beyod a proof of concept stage.
+And it is only slightly beyod a proof of concept.
 Changes to its structure may happen frequently.

 - [x] Create a small XML parser from scratch.
 - [x] Load index.xml and use it to generate the initial site.